Search the GHTC website

 The US government is leading efforts to advance research and development (R&D) to end the TB epidemic through a whole-of-government approach:

-• National Institutes of Health conducts basic, translational, and clinical research to accelerate the development of new tools to diagnose, prevent, and treat TB.
+• National Institutes of Health (NIH) conducts basic, translational, and clinical research to accelerate the development of new tools to diagnose, prevent, and treat TB.

-• US Agency for International Development supports R&D for new TB diagnostics and drugs.
+• US Agency for International Development (USAID) supports R&D for new TB diagnostics and drugs.
 The agency also works with CDC and NIH to support basic and applied R&D for MDR-TB as part of the National Action Plan for Combating Multidrug-Resistant Tuberculosis.

-• Food and Drug Administration administers the Tropical Disease Priority Review Voucher Program to incentivize investment in products for neglected diseases, including TB, and implements an expedited approval pathway for antibiotics that can apply to DR-TB products.
+• Food and Drug Administration (FDA) administers the Tropical Disease Priority Review Voucher Program to incentivize investment in products for neglected diseases, including TB, and implements an expedited approval pathway for antibiotics that can apply to DR-TB products.

 Download PDF